Asparagus Pasta

 There are a lot of orzo pasta recipes out there, so why make this one?
 Good question!
 Here’s why I’m so in love with this asparagus pasta recipe:

 • Cheesy and Buttery.
-I just can’t stop talking about how fantastic this garlicky, cheesy veggie pasta tastes.
+I just can’t stop talking about how fantastic this garlicky, cheesy pasta tastes.
 I don’t know about you, but if I could enjoy a parmesan garlic butter sauce every day, I probably would!

 • Healthy.
 Look at all that fresh asparagus!
 This pasta side dish is a great way to encourage your kids to gobble down veggies.